 The Naturalistic Driving Study is a large research effort directed at improving Highway Safety in the United States where more than 30,000 people are killed and 2 million are injured every year in highway-related accidents.
 The study will help researchers gain a deeper understanding of the interaction between the driver, vehicle and roadway and lead to safer roadways, vehicles, and driver training programs.
 The SHRP 2 Naturalistic Driving Study will look at how people normally drive by installing cameras and sensors in people's own vehicles.
 The study is being conducted at six locations across the United States with up to 3,100 participants.
 Length of enrollment varies from eight months to two years.
+About 340 participants will be minors.

-WHAT SHOULD I KNOW BEFORE DECIDING TO PARTICIPATE?
+WHAT SHOULD I KNOW BEFORE DECIDING TO HAVE MY CHILD PARTICIPATE?

-- 1. You are providing permission for us to collect data (including video) whenever the study vehicle is used or whenever you happen to drive another vehicle that is part of the study (for example, a vehicle owned by a friend who also happens to be in the study).
-If there are drivers of the study vehicle who have not signed consent forms, we will delete their data from every trip in which they drove the vehicle.
-If you do not own or lease the study vehicle, you will have to obtain the owner's written permission to use the vehicle before you enroll in the study. - 2.
-There will be video of your face and portions of your body and the roadway.
-Audio will not be recorded unless you press a red incident button.
-The video, audio, and other data that personally identifies you, or could be used to personally identify you, will be held under a high level of security at one or more data repositories.
-Your data will be identified with a code rather than your name.
-Finally, only qualified researchers will be authorized to have access to data that personally identifies you, or can be used to personally identify you, and the level to which they have access will be based on their level of authorization.
+- 1. You are providing permission for us to collect data (including video) whenever your child's study vehicle is used or whenever your child happens to drive another vehicle that is part of the study (for example, a vehicle owned by a friend who also happens to be in the study).
+If there are drivers of your child's study vehicle who have not signed consent forms, we delete their data from every trip in which they drove the vehicle.
+If neither you nor your child owns or leases the study vehicle, you will have to obtain the owner's written permission to use the vehicle before your child enrolls in the study. - 2.
+There will be video of your child's face and portions of your child's body and the roadway.
+Audio will not be recorded unless your child presses a red incident button.
+The video, audio, and other data that personally identifies your child, or could be used to personally identify your child, will be held under a high level of security at one or more data repositories.
+Your child's data will be identified with a code rather than your child's name.
+Finally, only qualified researchers will be authorized to have access to data that personally identifies your child, or can be used to personally identify your child, and the level to which they have access will be based on their level of authorization.

 - 3. No identifying information will be collected on passengers. - 4.
-For the duration of the project you or the owner of the vehicle used in the study will be responsible for your insurance coverage.
-If you are in a crash, please contact emergency services as you normally would.
+For the duration of the project you and/or your child or the owner of the vehicle used in the study will be responsible for insurance coverage.
+If your child is in a crash, we ask that he/she please contact emergency services as he/she normally would.
 We will then ask for more information, as detailed below. - 5.
-You may withdraw from the study at any time.
-If you do withdraw from the study before your scheduled end date, or if the vehicle's owner decides to withdraw the vehicle, you must agree to allow us to retrieve the data collection system from the vehicle as soon as is feasible.
+Your child may withdraw from the study at any time.
+If your child does withdraw from the study before the scheduled end date, you and your child must agree to allow us to retrieve the data collection system from the vehicle as soon as is feasible.

-WHAT DO I HAVE TO DO IF I CHOOSE TO PARTICIPATE?
+WHAT WILL MY CHILD HAVE TO DO IF I CHOOSE TO ALLOW HIM/HER TO PARTICIPATE?

-The study involves a month data collection effort in which a data collection system containing sensors and cameras will be installed in the study vehicle to record a variety of driving measures.
-As a participant, you will complete the following activities:
+The study involves a month data collection effort in which a data collection system containing sensors and cameras will be installed in the vehicle to record a variety of driving measures.
+As a participant, your child will complete the following activities: